Getting Started Tutorial with Redis Enterprise Software using Docker on Windows

 - Step 4: Connect to your database

-You can also visit Docker Hub for instructions on getting Docker installed and working with the Redis Enterprise Pack Docker container image.
+You can also visit Docker Hub for instructions on getting Docker installed and working with the Redis Enterprise Software Docker container image.

-Step-by-Step Guide for Redis Enterprise Pack on Windows
+Step-by-Step Guide for Redis Enterprise Software on Windows

 Step 1: Run the Container

-Run the Redis Enterprise Pack Docker container by executing the following command in the command-line window.
+Run the Redis Enterprise Software Docker container by executing the following command in the command-line window.

-Redis Enterprise Pack uses a Linux based container.
+Redis Enterprise Software uses a Linux based container.
 Make sure that your Windows machine is running Linux containers.

 $ docker run -d --cap-add sys_resource --name rp -p 8443:8443 -p 12000:12000 redislabs/redis